-“I want to excite people and help them appreciate the things around them in a new way,” says Veasey.
-His artworks convey a mysterious, yet very detailed vision, of everyday life objects (flowers, cars, buses, a Boeing 777…) skillfully blending art and science.
+Nick Veasey's X-ray photographs convey a mysterious, yet very detailed vision, of everyday life objects, skillfully blending art and science.
 The dangerous radioactive radiation is used in order to produce poetics photographs, letting their inner and universal beauty emerge.
 Hidden mechanisms of our daily life fascinate Nick Veasey, who criticizes our obsession with image and its omnipresence in our society; his artworks are impressively aesthetic with a touch of irony.
+“I want to excite people and help them appreciate the things around them in a new way” says Veasey.

 Shipping under 7 to 10 days.

 When you receive your artwork, you will be able to return it and get your money back within 14 days after without having to justify yourself, of course if the artwork is not damaged.

 Do not hesitate to contact us if you have any question about this artwork, the artist or if you want some suggestions to start or complete your personal collection.
 Please call us at +33 1 53 30 00 10 or by email firstname.lastname@example.org